chocolatey/docs/input/en-us/central-management/usage/website/software.md

 ### Upgrade Individual Software

-From the Software Details page of an outdated Software in Chocolatey Central Management, click the **Create New Deployment Plan** button and select the **Upgrade Software** option.
+From the Software Details page of an outdated Software, click the **Create New Deployment Plan** button and select the **Upgrade Software** option.

 ![Button to upgrade individual Software on a Computer from the Software Details page](/assets/images/software/ccm-software-details-upgrade-software.png)